Alxruc/3partition-tetris/README.md

 - In the second line you add your T. In the 3-PARTITION Problem you check if we can split our integers into groups of 3, so that all equal T. **Your T should be divisible by 4**

-Demo levels are in the partitionLevels folder
+Demo levels are in the partitionLevels folder.
+Change the level by editing LEVEL_FILE in main.cpp